Parinari metallica

 Parinari metallica is a tree in the family Chrysobalanaceae.
 The specific epithet metallica is from the Latin meaning "metallic', referring to the metallic sheen on the leaves when dried.

 Description

 Parinari metallica grows up to 20 m tall.
 Inflorescences measure from 4 cm to 10 cm long.

 Distribution and habitat

 Parinari metallica is endemic to Borneo.
-Its habitat is mixed dipterocarp forests from sea-level to 300 m altitude.
+Its habitat is mixed dipterocarp forests from sea-level to 300 m elevation.